martdegraaf/martdegraaf.github.io/src/blog/content/posts/productivity-guilt/index.md

     hidden: false # only hide on current single page
 ---

-__Intro to the problem__
+__Have you ever felt guilty for not being productive?
+I have.
+Let's talk about it.__

 # The office == work?

 With more than 10 years of work experience, I have worked in the office, hybrid, and remote.
 I want to talk about productivity guilt.
 When I was in the office, I never felt guilty when I was not productive.
 When I checked in and out of the office those were my working hours.
 I was there, I was working.
 There was no guilt, even when drinking coffee with colleagues or smashing a ping pong ball in the office.

 Now with hybrid and remote work, I feel more guilty.
 I do have a family with four children and that takes time, and that does feel like I burn time that was supposed to be for working.